 On the wrong side of the crochet, whipstitch the loose end through several stitches.
-This is different from the weaving technique in that you are going in the bottom of each stitch and out the top, then in the bottom of the next stitch.
+This is different from the weaving technique in that you are going in the bottom of each stitch and out the top, then at the bottom of the next stitch.
 As with weaving, you then make a vertical stitch and repeat the whipstitch in the opposite direction.
 This is not ideal for double-sided items.

 Weaving While Crocheting